Lancelot39/VDA/ReadME.md

 ## Virtual Data Augmentation: A Robust and General Framework for Fine-tuning Pre-trained Models

-This repository contains the code for our paper
+This repository contains the code for our paper VDA (public in EMNLP2021 main conference)

 ## Quick Links